-Canadian universities both nominate Canada Research Chairs and administer their funds.
+Canadian postsecondary institutions both nominate Canada Research Chairs and administer their funds.

 Each eligible degree-granting institution receives an allocation of Chairs.
-For each Chair, a university nominates a researcher whose work complements its strategic research plan and who meets the program's high standards.
+For each Chair, an institution nominates a researcher whose work complements its strategic research plan and who meets the program's high standards.

 Three members of a College of Reviewers, composed of experts from around the world, assess each nomination and recommend whether to support it.

-If you are interested in becoming a Canada Research Chair, please contact a Canadian university, or refer to this publication from Universities Canada for job postings.
+If you are interested in becoming a Canada Research Chair, please contact a Canadian institution, or refer to this publication from Universities Canada for job postings.

 Types of Chairs

 There are two types of Canada Research Chairs:

-Tier 1 Chairs, tenable for seven years and renewable, are for outstanding researchers acknowledged by their peers as world leaders in
+Tier 1 Chairs, tenable for seven years and renewable once, are for outstanding researchers acknowledged by their peers as world leaders in

 their fields.
-For each Tier 1 Chair, the university receives $200,000 annually for seven years.
+For each Tier 1 Chair, the institution receives $200,000 annually for seven years.

 Tier 2 Chairs, tenable for five years and renewable once, are for exceptional emerging researchers, acknowledged by their peers as having

 the potential to lead in their field.
-For each Tier 2 Chair, the university receives $100,000 annually for five years, with an additional $20,000 annual research stipend for first-term Tier 2 Chairs.
+For each Tier 2 Chair, the institution receives $100,000 annually for five years, with an additional $20,000 annual research stipend for first-term Tier 2 Chairs.

 Tier 2 Chairs are not meant to be a feeder group to Tier 1 Chairs.
 The intent of Tier 2 Chairs is to provide emerging researchers with support that will kick-start their careers.
-As part of their strategic considerations in managing their allocations, universities should develop a succession plan for their Tier 2 Chairs.
+As part of their strategic considerations in managing their allocations, institutions should develop a succession plan for their Tier 2 Chairs.